 The integration of other mapping methods such as geophysical methods has given synergy in the application of these techniques and has led to a reduction in error that may result from using a single technique.
 The airborne geophysics and remote sensing in mapping, apart from complimenting each other, are very effective especially when an area is inaccessible, saves time, reduces risk and cost-effective compared to other traditional mapping techniques (Abdulmalik et al. 2021).
 Magnetic map enables graphic visualization of the geology and structures of the upper crust of the Earth.
 This is particularly helpful where bedrock is obscured by surface vegetation, sand, soil, or water.
 Magnetic data is especially useful in structural and lithological mapping as it provides information such as structural trends in an area, lineaments direction, lithological boundary.
 The subsurface geological signature obtained in the magnetic method is therefore aimed at complimenting the surface mappings results obtained from remote sensing results.
 The challenges and constraints involved in geological field mapping and mineral exploration are potentially solved with the use of remote sensing satellite imageries.
 Several studies have demonstrated the tremendous applications of remote sensing data in geological studies, to cite the examples provided in (Kruse et.al.1992, Ali and Pour, 2014, Abdulmalik, et. al., 2021).

 Lineaments are distinct, mappable linear or curvilinear features on the Earth's surface.
 These features, which can be simple or composite, often correspond to geologic structures like fractures, faults, and shear zones, as well as lines of crustal weaknesses.
 They can also be a result of geomorphologic variations due to contrasts in tone or relief (Adiri et. al. 2017).
-The importance of lineaments, especially those linked to fractures are frequently association with mineralization.
+The importance of lineaments, especially those linked to fractures are frequently association with mineralizations.
 They often serve as key indicators for localizing mineral deposits, oil, geothermal, and water reservoirs (Shandini et. al. 2020).
 Moreover, studying lineaments offers a crucial foundation for understanding regional tectonic history.
 This analysis helps to decipher the orientation of tectonic stress and the kinematics of fractures, which are essential for reconstructing the tectonic events that have shaped a region (Mhamdi et. al. 2017).

 In Otan-Ayegbaju, the rugged terrain makes traditional fieldwork difficult.
 This study overcame this challenge by combining remote sensing and aeromagnetic data with geological mapping.
 This approach is especially useful for geological research in areas that are hard to access due to terrain and other logistical issues.